Moving to Westminster: 7 Things to Love About Life in Westminster

 The city of Westminster is known for its historic architecture, beautiful parks, and easy accommodation of an outdoorsy lifestyle.
 With a population of close to 125,000, it is the seventh most populous city in Colorado.

-Westminster boasts an excellent quality of life, and there are countless reasons to move here.
+Westminster boasts an excellent quality of life, and there are countless reasons to love living in Westminster, CO.
 However, it's important for prospective residents to carefully research their potential new home to ensure the area is an excellent fit.
-Keep reading to learn about moving to Westminster, Colorado.
+Keep reading to learn about moving to Westminster.

 Westminster's Manageable Cost of Living

-Westminster's cost of living is about 13% higher than the national average, primarily due to the city's higher-than-average housing costs—27% more expensive, to be exact.
-Likewise, the cost of healthcare in Westminster is slightly higher than average by about 5%.
-Doctor's visits, dentist's visits, and trips to the optometrist all cost roughly $100 to $125.
+Westminster's cost of living is about 12% higher than the national average, primarily due to the city's higher-than-average housing costs—29% more expensive, to be exact.
+Likewise, the cost of healthcare in Westminster is slightly higher than the average by about 23%.
+Doctor's visits, dentist's visits, and trips to the optometrist all typically cost somewhere between $100 and $200.

 Despite the relatively higher costs in Westminster versus the rest of the U.S., other expenses, like utilities and groceries, cost up to 10% less than the U.S. average.
 While residents here are spending more on housing, there are relative savings on the cost of everyday essentials.

 Westminster also has the potential for a substantially higher salary than the rest of the country's average.
-The typical Westminster household has an income of close to $80,000, significantly higher than the national average, sitting just below $70,000.
+The typical Westminster household has an income of about $80,000, significantly higher than the national average, sitting at just over $70,000.

-More information about cost of living in Westminster:
+More information about the cost of living in Westminster:

 Westminster's Booming Job Market

 Westminster is home to a booming job market and economy.
-With a job growth rate in Westminster of about 2%, the community has many excellent opportunities for residents.
+With a job growth rate of about 3%, the community has many excellent employment opportunities for residents.

 Several thriving companies in the area employ thousands of Westminster residents and residents of the surrounding cities and communities.
 Some recognizable names with corporate headquarters in Westminster include Ascent Geomatics, Cerapedics, and ProtoMED.